gojimmypi/wolfssl/IDE/Espressif/README.md

 E (38) boot_comm: This chip is revision 2 but the application is configured for minimum revision 3.
 Can't run.
 ```

+If you've encountered a chip version earlier than that confirmed to be working
+at wolfSSL, try adjusting the settings in `menuconfig`.

+#### A fatal error occurred: This chip is esp[X] not esp[Y]

 ```
 A fatal error occurred: This chip is ESP32-S3 not ESP32-C3.
 Wrong --chip argument?
 CMake Error at run_serial_tool.cmake:56 (message):